Kelly M. Schulz: Career

-Schulz is a former aide to Sen. David R. Brinkley and the Maryland House Republican Caucus.
-She also has worked for the federal government, as an appointee to the Environmental Protection Agency under President George W. Bush.
+Schulz is a former aide to the Maryland House Republican Caucus.
 Her service to the Maryland Republican Party was recognized with the Grass Roots Activist Award in 2005 and she represented Maryland at the Republican National Convention in 2008.

 In the legislature

-Schulz won a seat in the two-member District 4A in Frederick County by finishing first in a field of five candidates in the 2010 Maryland gubernatorial general election.
+Schulz won a seat in the two-member District 4A in Frederick County by finishing first in a field of five candidates in the 2010 Maryland House of Delegates election.
 In the primary election Schulz finished second, edging out incumbent Delegate Paul S. Stull by six votes.
 Schulz was sworn in on January 12, 2011, and was assigned to the House Economic Matters committee.
 She was a member of the Women Legislators of Maryland.

 In 2012, Schulz filed to run as a Delegate to the Republican National Convention, representing Rick Perry.
 She received 2.1 percent of the vote in the Republican primary election.

 Executive branch

 On December 17, 2014, Governor-Elect Larry Hogan announced at a press conference that he had chosen Schulz to be his Secretary for the Department of Labor, Licensing, and Regulation.
 The Maryland Senate unanimously approved her nomination on February 13, 2015.
 She was sworn in on March 13, 2015.

 As Secretary of Labor, Schulz sought to improve Maryland's image among businesses and piloted apprenticeship programs to prepare youth for STEM careers.
 Labor unions expressed concern with Schulz's policies, including those concerning off-the-books hiring.

 On December 17, 2018, Hogan announced that Schulz would succeed Mike Gill as Maryland Secretary of Commerce.
 Her nomination was unanimously approved by the Maryland Senate on February 8, 2019.
 She was sworn in on January 9, 2019.

 During her tenure at the Department of Commerce, the agency played a role in keeping businesses operating during the COVID-19 pandemic.
 Following the pandemic, Schulz sought to promote business through a state marketing effort called "Innovation Uncovered".

 On December 30, 2021, the Hogan administration announced that Schulz would leave the administration alongside Maryland Transportation Secretary Greg Slater in order to focus on her gubernatorial campaign.
 Hogan named Mike Gill, her predecessor, to succeed Schulz as Secretary of Commerce effective January 11, 2022.